 Another reason that drinking water is helpful for your teeth is that it remineralizes them.
 The mineral concentration of your tooth enamel is significantly higher than that of your bones.
 Water enriched with trace minerals and fluoride aids in the restoration and strengthening of your enamel.
 Minerals and fluoride, on the other hand, are usually exclusively found in tap and mineral water.
 Filtered and bottled water are frequently deficient in important minerals, whereas distilled and reverse osmosis water are devoid of minerals and fluoride.
 Ask about scheduling a series of fluoride treatments at your next appointment with Smiles Of Memorial if you prefer filtered or distilled water for its purity.

 We hope that you have now understood why drinking an adequate amount of water is necessary for your oral health along with brushing your teeth and executing other steps related to oral hygiene.

-In case you are looking for the best family and general dentistry in Houston, TX, book an appointment with Smiles Of Memorial.
+In case you are looking for the best dentist in Houston, TX, book an appointment with Smiles Of Memorial.
 We are here to provide you with handcrafted treatment plans that will specifically suit your needs.